-I began teaching in 1996 at the pre-K CASA level and, along with the students, moved up through the grade levels.
-I now take great joy in teaching the middle school level for the past 10 years.
-I’m grateful that no one wants to graduate me!
-Being a part of that mysterious unfolding of each child is deeply rewarding.
-More than what children can ‘produce’, or ‘show’ us, I care deeply about each child’s inner experience and see that the environment we provide for children teaches them as much, if not more, than the actual lessons we teach.
-I love to explore the juncture where best practices in education meet with the inner being of each child.
-One of the greatest delights has been the opportunity to witness the development of my own son, who began Montessori at the age of 13 months and recently graduated from our middle school program.
-The curiosity, compassion and strength of character fostered at our school are serving him so well in high school now.
+Being a part of that mysterious unfoldment of each child is deeply rewarding.
+More than what children can ‘produce’, or ‘show’ us, Nancy cares deeply about each child’s inner experience and sees that the environment we provide for children teaches them as much, if not more, than the actual lessons we teach.
+She loves to explore the juncture where best practices in education meet with the inner being of each child.
+One of her greatest delights has been the opportunity to witness the development of her own son, who began Montessori at the age of 13 months and graduated from our middle school program.
+The curiosity, confidence, compassion, and leadership skills fostered at Headwater Hills Montessori are serving him well in university and beyond now.
 It is, additionally, an ongoing pleasure to provide support to the school community in the leadership and administrative capacity of Principal at Headwater Hills School.

 Like so many CASA teachers before me, I came to the Montessori Method later in my working life.
 I worked in the mining sector (assistant geologist) and the consulting engineering world (environmental analyst) before staying at home to care for my three children.
 A coincidence introduced me to the Montessori method and my life was changed.
 I loved the way the method assumed that children were already intelligent and capable and how it focused on the whole child.
 So many of my questions and concerns about children, our public school system and our culture were answered by Maria Montessori.
 I only wish that my own children could have had a Montessori experience.

-Since October 2012, I have been teaching French to the students from age 2 and up at Headwater Hills Montessori.
-French is my first language and teaching it to young kids is such a joy for me.
-Through songs, rhymes, games and role play I make French an enjoyable learning experience.
-Working with the students at Headwater Hills Montessori School makes it easy for me to come to the school every day because as much as I love teaching them, I also enjoy learning from them.
-I appreciate the support of the administration, the faculty, and the parents at Headwater Hills Montessori School.
-I am here because everybody makes me feel welcome.
+Since October 2012, Dalanda has been teaching French to the students from age 3and up at Headwater Hills Montessori.
+French is her first language and teaching it to young kids is such a joy for her.
+Through songs, rhymes, games and role play she makes French an enjoyable learning experience.
+Working with the students at Headwater Hills Montessori School makes it easy to come to the school every day because as much as she loves teaching them, she also enjoys learning from them.
+Dalanda appreciates the support of the administration, the faculty, and the parents at Headwater Hills Montessori School.
+She is here because everybody makes her feel welcome.